michael-hoss/ad-skills-101/scientific_skills/README.md

 If common guidelines for good research practice are not followed, so-called Bullshit can happen.
 There has been a pretty informative course called [Calling Bullshit](https://www.callingbullshit.org/) at the University of Washington dealing with precisely this, and its lectures are available on YouTube.

 For example, a "journal" might tell you on LinkedIn that they are interested in publishing your Bachelor's thesis as a scientific article for a given publishing fee.
 You might feel honored, but most probably, this is a predatory journal that is only interested in your money.

+### 🌐 Publishing the results of your thesis

+Whether and how you can publish the results from your thesis or internship depends heavily on the details of the confidentiality agreement you have probably signed.
+It is always good to be allowed to publish, but it can be distracting to think too much about it if you have not yet mastered the scientific skills described above.
+Publishing "something" might sound cool among students, but is not very impressive for the AD community if the quality is low.
+My take: first high-quality research, then publication.

+#### Publishing your thesis
+If you are allowed to publish your thesis, I recommend making an account at [www.researchgate.net](www.researchgate.net) and uploading it there.
+This is nice for sharing with your private network, but apart from that, chances are extremely low that your research community will actually take note of it.

+#### Publishing a conference paper
+In some cases, it can make sense to write a conference paper based on your thesis, which has a higher potential for impact in your research community.
+Publishing a paper is usually complicated enough to only make sense if your supervisor helps you with it because they also want to publish.
+If your supervisor is a PhD student, you should definitely talk openly about who is responsible for what.
+This is crucial for drawing an intellectual property line between your student thesis and their PhD thesis (often not so trivial), and for determining the order of paper authorship.

+This list of submission deadlines for conference papers in AD can help you find a suitable conference: https://ad-deadlines.com.

+Note: journal articles are also possible, but are generally less common in automated driving.
+Since journals tend to have higher acceptance criteria than conferences, it would make it even more difficult to get your work accepted.